 Related reading: When the wife is in the mood

 Anyway, we returned to terra firma, ‘wasting time’ only on two occasions.

 Men are supposed to be from Mars and women from Venus.
-In our case we were from different galaxies in terms of both frequency as well as variety.
+In our case, we were from different galaxies in terms of both frequencies as well as variety.
 While I have always wanted my ‘daily bread’ she has been happy with a once-in-a-month ration.

 And whenever I would mention adding a bit of spice to the act, she would explode.
 She was such a devotee of the missionary position that sometimes I wondered whether her patron saint was the Saint of the Gutters (Mother Teresa).

 The first time I mentioned 69 to her she didn’t quite get it.
 When I resorted to a wee bit of dumb charades she lost it.
 And for the next six days and nine hours, I didn’t even get a date with a missionary.